Proposals for Visiting Faculty

 Offer Letters for a Visiting Position

 Submitting the Appointment Papers

-The department enters the faculty temporary appointment into the HR Transaction System.
+The department enters the faculty temporary appointment or faculty regular appointment with benefits (if appointment is 50% or greater for one academic year) into the HR Transaction System.

 Extending a Visiting Faculty Member

 Extension of a visiting appointment is contingent upon funding and upon a review of the visiting faculty member’s contributions.
 On the rare occasions when the visitor was not originally identified through a formal search, the department seeking a reappointment must submit a request for an extension to Dean Curto, who will determine whether to forward the request to the Office of Equal Opportunity and Diversity for possible approval.